WuTangLan/qr-Gen/README.md

 # QR Generator

-Code snippet which inputs data and generates a QR code and outputs a SVG file.
+Code snippet which inputs data, generates a QR code and outputs it to a SVG file.
+Uses Nayuki's QR Code generator libs.